Belgium Human Right 2017 Report April 2018

 d.
 Arbitrary Arrest or Detention

-The law prohibits arbitrary arrest and detention, and the government generally observed these prohibitions.
+The law prohibits arbitrary arrest and detention and provides for the right of any person to challenge the lawfulness of his/her arrest or detention in court, and the government generally observed these requirements.

-Under the constitution, an individual can be arrested only while committing a crime or by a judge’s order carried out within 24 hours.
-The law provides a person in detention the right to a prompt judicial determination of the legality of his or her detention, and the authorities generally respected this right.
-Detainees were promptly informed of charges against them.
-There is a functioning bail system.
+Under the constitution, an individual may be arrested only while committing a crime or by a judge’s order carried out within 48 hours.
+The law provides detainees the right to prompt judicial determination of the legality of their detention, and authorities generally respected this right.
+Authorities promptly informed detainees of charges against them and provided access to an attorney (at public expense if necessary).
 Alternatives to incarceration included conditional release, community service, probation, and electronic monitoring.
-In 2008 the Justice Ministry handled 10,131 alternative punishment files (e.g., community service), compared with 9,847 the previous year.
-By year's end an additional 987 convicts were electronically monitored outside of prison premises.
+There was a functioning bail system, and a suspect could be released by meeting other obligations or conditions as determined by the judge.

 e.
 Denial of Fair Public Trial